 Tips for Interior Design Using Revit and Enscape

 As I am the author of the only Revit textbook focused on Interior Design, Interior Design Using Autodesk Revit 2019, one could say the topic is near and dear to my heart!
-In this article I would like to share several tips and some tricks anyone can use to create amazing interior graphics.
+In this article I would like to share several tips and best practices for interior rendering in Revit with Enscape that anyone can use to create amazing interior graphics.

-To emphasize how easy Enscape is to use, I created a custom design using a sample project, just for this article.
+To emphasize how easy Enscape is to use for interior design rendering in Revit, I created a custom design using a sample project, just for this article.
 The design effort and graphics all took about 8 hours to create.
 Using competing contemporary software and workflows, the rendering effort alone would likely take this same amount of time, including static post-production efforts.

 By the way, some elements in the design were manufacturer-created and downloaded or borrowed from another project, and other elements are completely custom.
 I created the bookcase and rolling library ladder and downloaded several elements from BIMobject.

 While not meant to be a dramatization, we will discuss a few ways to go from the descriptive image on the left to the emotive one to its right.
 Considering lighting, materials and entourage, to name a few fundamental elements, goes a long way in creating amazing, dynamic and easy to update graphics while fully engaging in the design process.

 The Big Picture